Latefa-B/AWS-Three-Tier-Todo-app/README.md

-# AWS-Three-Tier-Todo-app
-Deploying a To-Do List Web Application on AWS using the Three Tier-Architecture
+# Step by step Guide to Deploying a To-Do List Web Application on AWS using the Three Tier-Architecture

-Introduction
 The project is about deploying a To-Do List Web Application on AWS using the three tier Architecture.
 This Architecture consists of three layers : the Presentation layer (frontend), the Logic layer (backend) and the Data layer (database) for a highly available and fault-tolerant web application.

-For this purpose, I will be presenting the steps to the process of deploying a web application on AWS using Amazon services : IAM, VPC, EC2, ELB & ASG, S3, EFS and RDS.
+For this purpose, I will be presenting the steps to the process of deploying a web application on AWS using services like : IAM, VPC, EC2, ELB & ASG, S3, EFS and RDS.
 Built using the three tier architecture for a fault tolerance and high available application.

-Architecture of the Web Application : Three tier Application
+## Architecture of the Web Application : Three tier Application

-Steps to the process of building and deploying the To-do-list Web Application using the three tier Architecture on AWS :
+## Step-by-step instructions

-Step 1 : Set up the infrastructure
+### Step 1 : Set up the infrastructure
 The infrastructure set up for this project is a virtual private network over the Cloud for secure and isolated resources.
 The VPC and its components will be deployed in the North Virginia Region across two availability zones AZa and AZb.